marinierb/ansible-server/README.md

-# Create some servers using ansible
+# Ansible Media Server Setup

 ![GitHub last commit](https://img.shields.io/github/last-commit/marinierb/ansible-server)

 There is currently only one playbook.

-## playbook-server.yml

-To configure my media server:
+## Configure my media server

 1. Install Manjaro Gnome on /dev/sda
 1. Make sure the OS is up to date